antonina-klishch/todo_application/README.md

 **Task Quantity Monitoring:** Track the number of active tasks and completed tasks, giving you a clear overview of the status of your task list.

-**Intuitive Editing:** offers intuitive editing options that allow you to easily update tasks and adapt your todo list to changing requirements.
+**Intuitive Editing:** Offers intuitive editing options that allow you to easily update tasks and adapt your todo list to changing requirements.

 **Fast Removal:** Quickly delete tasks with one click of the mouse for maximum efficiency.